Skip to main content

 Is there an ideal naming convention?
 Yes: whatever works best for your genebank!
 Every genebank has its own considerations and typically develops genebank-specific naming conventions for its inventory lots.

 One recommendation that all genebanks should consider is using the Inventory Number field, since GGCE has a feature to sequentially auto-number new inventory numbers.
-Note that the Inventory Prefix, Number, and Suffix do not need to match those of the Accession (and frequently do not).
+Note that the Inventory Prefix, Number, and Suffix do not need to match those used for the Accession (and frequently do not).

-Some organizations use the year of multiplication as the Prefix for inventory items.
-They may also use "BASE" as the Suffix for the seed stored in the base collection and "ACTIVE" to indicate lots in in the active collection.
-This is purely for convenience, as the Inventory Maintenance Policy better classifies the management type.
+Some organizations adopt the year of multiplication as the Prefix for inventory items.
+They may also use Suffixes like "BASE" for seeds stored in the base collection and "ACTIVE" for those in the active collection.
+This is purely for convenience, as the Inventory Maintenance Policy provides more accurate classification for the management type.

 System inventory records